GetTerminus/dynamoid_advanced_where/README.md

 When `next_page` is called and there is less than 1 full page of data, `last_evaluated_key` will be nil.

-### Limit
+### Record Limit

-Calling `.limit(integer)` after a where block will limit the number of results returned to the integer specified.
+Calling `.record_limit(integer)` after a where block will limit the number of results returned to the integer specified.

 ### Start